Link copied to your clipboard

 Chapter 7: Also known as liquidation bankruptcy, Chapter 7 is when you liquidate or sell your property — household goods, clothing, retirement funds, and cash — to repay most of your debts for a financial fresh start.
 With this type of bankruptcy, you can keep your home as long as you’re current on mortgage payments, can continue to make them for the foreseeable future, and can protect your home equity from creditors through a homestead exemption.

 Chapter 13: Chapter 13, or wage earner’s bankruptcy, requires you to repay some or all of your debts during a three to five-year repayment plan.
-Since Chapter 13 allows you to catch up on past-due bills and debts, you can keep your home — even if you’ve fallen behind on payments.
-You’ll need to stay current on payments over the course of your repayment plan, but as long as you make them, you won’t lose your house.
+Since Chapter 13 allows you to catch up on past-due bills and debts, you don't have to worry about losing your home — even if you’ve fallen behind on payments.
+You’ll need to stay current on payments over the course of your repayment plan, but as long as you make them, you can keep your residence.

 keep-house-after-bankruptcy